November Crown Tourney: Printing

 When Lowrens Wilyamson proposed writing an item for the musical performance section of the Kingdom A&S competition, he suggested that I might like to produce a printed version for the concurrent antiphon category.
 This is the result.

-The category siad “Antiphonaries including Graduals and Missalss - illuminated church music, so probably intended to cover calligraphy items, but if you take that as far as the use of colour in print, perhaps this effort is appropriate.
+The category said “Antiphonaries including Graduals and Missals - illuminated church music, so probably intended to cover calligraphy items, but if you take that as far as the use of colour in print, perhaps this effort is appropriate.
 Regardless of that, the research and production of this, let alone being able to sing from a period-style printed manuscript, has been well worth the effort.